07 Feb FOODS THAT CAUSE ACNE (35+ STUDIES): THE ULTIMATE GUIDE (2022)20 minute read

 3. Be mindful of hidden sources of sugar.
-You know that it’s not a good idea to drink gallons of fizzy drinks, but have you considered how much sugar is in your glass of orange juice?
-Condiments (even savoury ones) are often full of sugar too.
+You know that it’s not a good idea to drink gallons of fizzy drinks (in fact, having just one soda a day increases the risk of developing acne ).
+But have you considered how much sugar is in your glass of orange juice?
+And what about your condiments?
 Ketchup, for example, contains almost a teaspoon of sugar per single serving.

 Get into the habit of checking ingredients labels.
 As a rule of thumb, anything that has more than 5–10g sugar per serving is worth reconsidering.
 Cutting down on your added sugar intake will not only help your skin, but it will also help your health as a whole.

 One final note before we move on: don’t be afraid of fresh, whole fruit.
 Yes, it contains sugar, but it also contains lots of fibre, vitamins, minerals and phytonutrients that are good for your skin.
 In fact, many fruits are a mainstay of low-glycaemic-load diet .

 There’s no robust evidence that pure chocolate causes acne .
 Remember those early studies that shut down acne-nutrition research for 40 years?
 Yes, they were flawed, but they also found that chocolate had no impact on acne.

 So why the deep-rooted belief that chocolate causes acne?

 Well, it’s probably because of the way most people consume chocolate.
 When was the last time you opted for a bar of 100% chocolate?
 Most people choose sweet, creamy milk chocolate—which contains the milk and sugar that are more strongly associated with acne.